Elbow Bursitis Treatment

 Elbow Bursitis FAQ

-- Trauma: A hard blow to the tip of the elbow can cause the bursa to produce excess fluid and swell.
+- Trauma: A hard blow to the elbow can cause swelling and excess fluid buildup.

-- Medical Conditions: Certain conditions, such as rheumatoid arthritis and gout, are associated with elbow bursitis.
+- Medical Conditions: Conditions such as **rheumatoid arthritis** and **gout** increase the risk of elbow bursitis.

-What Are The Treatment Options For An Elbow Bursitis?
+What Are the Treatment Options for Elbow Bursitis?

 Nonsurgical Treatment

-- Activity changes.
-Avoid activities that cause direct pressure to your swollen elbow.
+- **Activity modification** – Avoiding activities that apply pressure to the swollen elbow.

 Surgical Treatment